-It’s clear that eggs are not part of the dairy food group.
-Eggs are produced by animals that can lay eggs.
-These are female birds, fishes, and reptiles.
-But, of course, the eggs that we are usually referring to are the ones laid by female chickens or hens.
+Meanwhile, eggs are produced by animals that can lay eggs.
+These are birds, fishes, and reptiles.
+But, of course, the eggs that we are usually referring to are the ones laid by birds, specifically, chickens.

-It is true that both come from animals, but really the main difference is that they come from different types of animals.
+It is true that both come from animals, but they come from different types of animals.
 Belonging to the bird class, chickens lay eggs, while mammals give birth and produce milk to feed their young.
 From here, we can safely conclude that eggs are not dairy.

 Why Are Eggs Considered Dairy by Some People?

-So, are eggs dairy?
-Nope.
-This misconception about eggs being dairy is an interesting question that has an easy explanation.
+It’s time we stop confusing eggs for dairy.
+This misconception is an interesting question that has an easy explanation.
 The bottom line is that eggs belong in the poultry category and are from birds.
-Meanwhile, dairy contains milk-based products that come from cows, goats, and sheep.
+Meanwhile, dairy is a milk-based product that comes from cows, goats, and sheep.